pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 *putSupport* specifies the scope of installation of a resource aware PUT handler on Signal K meta paths.
-'none' says do not install on any meta path; 'provider' says only install on meta paths already configured in the resource provider;
+'none' says do not install on any meta path; 'limited' says only install on meta paths already configured in the resource provider;
 'full' says install on all Signal K (meta) keys.